ylian121/library_system/README.md

-# CS100 Libarary system projecy
+# CS100 Library system project
  > Authors: [Aaron Hernandez-Sledge](https://github.com/AaronSledge) [Haard Shah](https://github.com/haasha600) [Alan Diaz](https://github.com/alandiazv) [Yongyan Liang](https://github.comylian121)

-## Project Description
+## Why are our project is important

  > We chose a libarary system because the description sounds interesting.
 Also it is something that is applicable in real world.
+Along with this, this project is important as it provides a solution to sorting a large set of data.
+It provides conveince, efficency, and a way for users to discover new books.
+Being able to sort a large set of books is a challenge on its own, providng us an opportunity to learn how to handle a big project of this magntiude.
- > For this project we only need to use c++ for our language.
+ > For this project we only need to use c++ for our language

+## INPUT/OUTPUT
+ > For our input, users will be able to enter in their email and password to sign in and login.
+After that enter users can enter and look through books by their titles and genres.
+They would also be able pick the books you want to borrow.
- > For our input, users will able to create accounts or log in previously made accounts.
-Users will then be able to check out books they want.
-In terms output users will be can see all books or filter it under a sub-cateogory
+> In terms of output, users will be able to see the books that is in our library.
+Users will also be able to know whether a book is avivilable or not.
+They will also be able to see any books recommended to them

- > Our features we want are
+## Our features we want are
    > * Users being able sign in or log into account(this information will be stored in a txt file)
    > * Users should be able to see all books that are avilable
    > * Users are able to filter out books based on said genre or combine genres
    > * Users should be to see their reading history
    > * Adminstrators should be able to add, edit, or delete books from the library
    > * Users should be able to see account debt
    > * There should be book recommendation feature based off of user reading history

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: